Dada-Tech/wildfire-analytics-dashboard/readme.md

 2. **Environment:** Python, Docker
 3. **ETL Pipeline:**
    * Extract data: Open City historical fire data
-   * Transform data: transform to Pandas Dataframe from Excel spreadsheet
+   * Transform data: transform to Pandas Dataframe from various sources (Excel & CSV)
    * Load the Data: into Data Lake (GCS) and Data Warehouse (BigQuery)

-4. **Orchestration:** using Mage to orchestrate the ETL pipeline
+4. **Orchestration:** using Mage to orchestrate the ETL pipeline.
+Running daily for active Wildfires only
 5. **Containerization & Deployment:** Dockerized the ETL pipeline for scalability
 6. **Data Warehouse:** Use DBT perform consistent and stable transformations to build a historical fact table
 7. **Visualization:** I made a Looker Studio Historical Fires Report